Skip to main content Skip to secondary navigation

 Read the question wording.

 The public also responded positively to increasing energy efficiency in construction, as shown in the figure below.
-In 2006, 83% of Americans believed that constructing more energy efficient buildings should be required by government or be incentivized through tax breaks.
-That group was 75% in 2020.
+In 2006, 83% of Americans believed that the US government should require or give tax breaks to have more energy efficient buildings.
+69% of Americans believed this in 2024.

 Read the question wording.